 Update JIRA to allow Tracker integrations

 Create a new user with username “tracker_integration.”

-Create a new group called “tracker_integration” and add a “tracker_integration” user.
+Create a new group called “tracker_integration” with product access and add a “tracker_integration” user.

-Create a copy of the default workflow in JIRA, with additional conditions on each transition to allow users in a designated Tracker integration group to complete that transition, as described in the JIRA docs.
-To do this, edit the Transitions and add the tracker integration group as an “OR” condition for the following Transitions: Open > Start Progress, In Progress > Stop Progress, Resolved > Reopen Issue, Reopened > Start Progress, Closed > Reopen Issue.
+Create a copy of the Classic default workflow in JIRA, with additional conditions on each transition to allow users in the designated Tracker integration group to complete that transition.
+To do this, edit each of the following Transitions: Open > Start Progress, In Progress > Stop Progress, Resolved > Reopen Issue, Reopened > Start Progress, Closed > Reopen Issue, as follows:

 On the Project Admin page, change the Workflow Scheme to the new scheme.

 If you are using Tracker’s Jira integration for the first time in your Jira account as well as in your Tracker project:

 - Once you complete the steps above and click Save, you will then be able to see an automatically generated Payload URL available to copy to the clipboard.
 You will need to add it to your JIRA - Webhook creation settings as described below.

 If you are using Tracker’s Jira integration for the first time in your Tracker project only: